Waffless-ua/ProjectsToStudy/PROGRAMMING_PRINCIPLES.md

 ### Liskov Substitution Principle(LSP)
 All engines inherit the Loop method from the [IEngine](Lab1/ArcadeGame/ArcadeGameWPF/API/IEngine.cs) interface.
 They all follow the same principle of updating object information every deltaTime for the UI.

 All game objects inherit from the [GameObject](Lab1/ArcadeGame/ArcadeGameWPF/Models/GameObject.cs) class, which contains properties for size and position.
 The most important feature of GameObject is that it implements OnNotifyPropertyChanged, which allows updating model data for the UI via data binding.
+They not replace any basic logic of GameObject but only impliment their own logic like [damage, speed or health](Lab1/ArcadeGame/ArcadeGameWPF/Models/EnemyObject.cs#L11-L13).